Ingenium-University of Ottawa Graduate Fellowship in Gender, Science and Technology

 Applications are now closed.

-- Submit your complete application package in one PDF by email to: email@example.com.
+- Combine your complete application package into one PDF file and send it by email to asegura@uOttawa.ca.

-- Relevance of the Research project to Ingenium’s Collection
+- Relevance of the research project to Ingenium’s collections;

 February 15, 2018 at noon (12:00 pm)